Asthma Treatments for Children

-You will probably give your child asthma medications using a home nebulizer, also known as a breathing machine.
+You may give your child asthma medications using a home nebulizer, also known as a breathing machine.
 A nebulizer delivers asthma drugs, usually bronchodilators, by changing them from a liquid to a mist.
 Your child gets the drug by breathing it in through a facemask.
-These breathing treatments usually take about 10-15 minutes and are given several times a day.
+These breathing treatments usually take about 10-15 minutes and are given up to several times a day.
 Your child's doctor will tell you how often to give your child breathing treatments, based on the severity of his or her asthma.

 Your child may be able to use a metered dose inhaler (MDI) with a spacer.
 A spacer is a chamber that attaches to the MDI and holds the burst of medication.
 Talk with your child's doctor to see if an MDI with spacer is right for your child.